-English devolution is key to delivering on the government’s ambitions to ‘level up’ the country.
-Unless local leaders can determine policy and control local budgets, their ambitions will continue to be limited.
+Devolution is key to delivering on the government’s ambitions to ‘level up’ the country.
 The UK’s prosperity depends on local factors including housing, skills provision, the ability to fund services, land use and transport connections as well as the availability of public goods and services.
-Devolving and decentralising power and enabling local people to make decisions in these areas will create the conditions for sustainable growth, better public services and a stronger society.
+Devolving and decentralising power while enabling communities and local people to make decisions in these areas will create the conditions for sustainable growth, better public services and a stronger society.

 Sign up for updates